 Section 2: Research Spotlights

-Raymond Tuminaro, Section Editor; L. Pamela Cook, Ilse C. F. Ipsen, Grigorios A. Pavliotis, Alex Pothen, Evelyn Sander, Stephen J. Wright, Dongbin Xiu, Members of the Editorial Board.
+Stephen J. Wright, Section Editor; L. Pamela Cook, Ilse C. F. Ipsen, Grigorios A. Pavliotis, Alex Pothen, Evelyn Sander, Dongbin Xiu, Members of the Editorial Board.

 This section contains papers in applied and computational mathematics of particularly wide interest or importance.
 As with all sections, contributions must be accessible to the broad and diverse SIAM community.
-Applied mathematics topics from any of SIAM's research journals are appropriate, as well as those that do not fit easily in the specialized journals.
+Applied mathematics topics from any of SIAM's research journals are appropriate, including interdisciplinary contributions and those involving multiple areas of applied and industrial mathematics.
 Shorter articles are especially welcome, and could take a non-traditional form such as a mini-survey, timely communication, or software description.

-Prospective authors are welcome to consult with the Section Editor (rstumin at sandia.gov") about potential contributions, particularly in cases of non-traditional ideas for articles that they would like considered for Research Spotlights.
+Prospective authors are welcome to consult with the Section Editor (swright at cs.wisc.edu) about potential contributions, particularly in cases of non-traditional ideas for articles that they would like considered for Research Spotlights.

 Submissions and Peer Review